 By the time people reach the age of 60 or beyond, they don’t have a lot of time to recoup their savings and making up the shortfall in income may be impossible.
 So, when couples decide to divorce later in life, it is usually with careful thought and with the notion that living separate lives will be better for each emotionally, if not financially.
 If finances are an issue, it is best to obtain independent financial advice.

-A lawyer experienced in British Columbia family law may be able to provide advice to a client considering divorce later in life.
+A lawyer experienced in British Columbia family law issues including property division and spousal support may be able to provide advice to a client considering divorce later in life.
 A lawyer may also be able to help such a client if he or she is thinking about remarrying.
-In such cases a prenuptial contract might be worth pondering.
+In such cases a prenuptial contract might be worth considering.